leonjza/frida-boot/course/3-chapter-3/rpc.md

 # remote procedure call interface

-I'll be honest, all of the things about the `load()` timeout and the intecracies with `send()` and `recv()` are not a lot of bfun to work work.
+I'll be honest, all of the things about the `load()` timeout and the intricacies with `send()` and `recv()` are not a lot of fun to work with.
 Especially given the async nature of JavaScript, if you are not careful you can cause yourself a ton of headaches with these.
 Instead, Frida also exposes an RPC interface which in my honest opinion is the way to go about building custom tools.

-Before we go about refactoring our PIN bruteforces, let's get the basics down first.
+Before we go about refactoring our PIN brute forcer, let's get the basics down first.

 ## rpc 101

 The RPC interface has two key components.
-The first being the `rpc` object in the JavaScript agent, and the second being the the `script.exports` property in the Python world.
+The first being the `rpc` object in the JavaScript agent, and the second being the `script.exports` property in the Python world.

 ?> The `script.exports` property is also available in other language bindings.